The Taro Okamoto Memorial Museum

 Myth of Tomorrow By Taro Okamoto at the Shibuya station

-The Taro Okamoto Memorial Museum is in Aoyama and was his former studio.
-If you are planning to visit the Nezu Institute of Fine Arts to see Japanese traditional arts, or shop in the Omote-sandou and Harajuku area, consider dropping in at this museum to see his unique works.
+Taro Okamoto Memorial Museum lies near the Nezu Institute of Fine Arts, a major traditional art museum in Tokyo.
+If you are interested in Japanese art, planning to visit the Nezu Institute of Fine Arts to see Japanese traditional arts, consider dropping in at this museum nearby to see his unique works.
+The Taro Okamoto Memorial Museum is also a lovely place to visit for those who like to retreat from the bustle of Tokyo after strolling around the Omotesandou and Harajuku area.

 17-min walk from Mukogaoka Yuen Station 向ヶ丘遊園駅 on the Odakyu-sen Line 小田急線